 Aim for a lagoon-side pew at Black Ginger.
 For more privacy, try dining by the pool or sala in your villa.
 Your butler can also suggest romantic spots for a beach barbecue or park picnic.

 Havaianas for all occasions; informality reigns.

 All-day dining, including international buffet breakfasts, is served at giant, open-sided Tin Mine, a monotone-chic space with a global menu, Thai street-food cooking stations and speciality cuisine evenings twice a week.
-For fine dining, take a raft across the lily pond to Black Ginger, Indigo's signature Thai restaurant, open for dinner only.
+For fine dining, take a raft across the lily pond to Black Ginger, The Slate's signature Thai restaurant, open for dinner only.
 Two traditional peaked-roof wooden salas and an azure-underlit bar set a seductive scene for gourmet grazing.
-Also open in the evenings is the Rivet Grill, an intimate venue where vintage horse carriages have been transformed into booths for supping on sizzling grills and fusion treats.
-Naturally, fish and seafood star throughout.
+Also open in the evenings is the Rivet Grill, an intimate venue where vintage horse carriages have been transformed into booths for supping on Japanese cuisine – from fresh sashimi to tender Wagyu.

 Above Rivet Grill is Rebar, where resident DJs spin chilled tunes and stainless-steel tables stand on floors constructed from old railway sleepers.
 Tapas-style seafood, Black Angus tenderloin and other tasty snacks are served alongside New World wines and sultry cocktails, including the delicious coconut liqueur-based Crystal Passion (catch the 7pm happy hour).
 A second ‘whiskeys of the world’ bar, Tongkah Tin Syndicate flaunts custom-made punkah fans and tin-mining memorabilia, and has snooker tables and TVs tuned to sport.
 Côtémar, right on Nai Yang’s silky sands, is only open until 7pm, with a happy hour from 4pm for sunset sips.